-Following a unanimous vote of the Town Board at its March 12, 2019 meeting, the Town will begin to launch a community-owned and operated broadband service across the Light and Power service area.
+Following a unanimous vote of the Town Board at its March 12, 2019 meeting, the Town began to launch a community-owned and operated broadband service across the Light and Power service area.

 - What is the Town of Estes Park's broadband initiative?

 The Town of Estes Park is establishing community-owned and operated broadband, a high-speed internet service that will ultimately be available to everyone in the Estes Park electric service area.

 - What is broadband and what are the benefits?

 Broadband, by definition, is high-speed internet.
 The Town of Estes Park's broadband service will be delivered over fiber-optic lines, resulting in more reliable service that is up to 100 times faster than existing options in the area.

 With fiber-optic broadband, multiple people are able to use the same internet connection without a loss of speed or connectivity

 - Why is the Town of Estes Park launching its own broadband service?